 Breakout board for the new AVR DA-series, 32, 48 or 64 pins, AVR at a whole new level!
-Program w/Arduino IDE and actively developed DxCore!Designed by Azzy's Electronics in United States of America
+Program w/Arduino IDE and actively developed DxCore!Designed by Azduino by Spence Konde in United States of America

-Introducing the first AVR DA-series Arduino-compatible board This here is a breakout board for the latest and greatest in the AVR lineup - the AVR DA-series!
-Since it became available in April, th...Read More…
+Introducing the first AVR DA-series Arduino-compatible development board This here is a fully assembled breakout board for the AVR DA-series!
+Since it launched in 2020, the AVR-Dx product line has re…Read More…

-This here is a breakout board for the latest and greatest in the AVR lineup - the AVR DA-series!
-Since it became available in April, the DA-series has redefined what an AVR microcontroller is capable of:
+This here is a fully assembled breakout board for the AVR DA-series!
+Since it launched in 2020, the AVR-Dx product line has redefined what an AVR microcontroller is capable of:

-Yes, if you like working with AVR microcontrollers (and who doesn't?), these are probably about what your ideal large MCU would look like!
-And now, with the release of my DxCore, they can be easily programmed with the Arduino IDE, using any "common" 328p-based Arduino as a programmer (ex, Nano, Pro Mini, Uno) (just connect three wires - or three wires and two resistors for a more versatile programmer).
-Unlike many "new" cores, DxCore was released in an essentially complete state.
-The ADC works, with a simple call to enable 12-bit mode.
-PWM is available on 10, 16, or 17 pins, and ADC (analogRead()) on 12, 18, or 22 pins.
-Library compatibility should be essentially the same as an Arduino Nano Every / Uno WiFi Rev. 2, or ATtiny 0/1-series (ie, not great yet, but not terrible, since the DA-series has all the same peripherals and registers as the ATmega4809 - just with a few extra options.
+Yes, if you like working with AVR microcontrollers (and who doesn't?), these (or the DB-series - development boards coming soon) are probably about what your ideal large MCU would look like!
+And with DxCore, they can be easily programmed with the Arduino IDE, using either a serial adapter or a 328p-based Arduino like the Nano).
+Unlike many "new" cores, DxCore was released in an essentially complete state, and has been keeping pace with new microcontroller releases (we appreciate the delays that have been seen this year in the highly anticipated DD-series, and hope that this reflects a patient and methodical approach to quality assurance that will prevent silicon bugs from reaching production).
+The ADC works, with a simple call to enable 12-bit mode, and can be used on 12, 18, or 22 pins.
+Library compatibility should be essentially the same as an Arduino Nano Every / Uno WiFi Rev. 2, or ATtiny 0/1-series (ie, not perfect, but pretty good - a lot better than we had anticipated).
 If you have questions about a specific library, feel free to message me about it).

 Like in megaTinyCore, in DxCore I strive to provide a suitable core library for users of all levels of expertise, with a rigorous, tested, and functional suite of Arduino API functions, while recognizing that many people using these new parts are experts on AVRs, who may be using Arduino as little more that a compiler (if they are using Arduino itself at all, as opposed to VSCode or other development tools which can use Arduino cores), and expect to be able to use all the features of the parts without interference.
 Accordingly, DxCore starts with reasonable default settings - maximum number of pins configured for PWM, working Tone(), intelligent defaults for fuse settings, a builtin